reg31/qt/files/readme.md

 **Benefit:** Zero heap allocation per event in steady state.
 No virtual dispatch.
 No manual memory management.

+> **Note:** An upstream patch proposing the same direction exists in Qt's Gerrit review queue: [699605](https://codereview.qt-project.org/c/qt/qtdeclarative/+/699605) — *"QSGThreadedRenderLoop: avoid heap allocations for render thread events"*.
+It has not been merged.
+Monitor it — if it lands, this change can be dropped in favour of the official version.

 ---

 ## Change 2 — Event Queue: Per-Event Locking → Batch Drain